LMangrich/fat16lib/README.md

 # FAT16 Library

 A Python library for reading and manipulating FAT16 filesystem images, developed as part of an Operating Systems course project.
-It certainly has a lot of issues, but it was built with plenty of tears and frustration!
+It certainly has a lot of issues and it was built with a bunch of tears and frustration but it works!

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)